Influence of spin fluctuations near the Mott transition: a DMFT study: Discussion of the results

-A key point of our study concerns the connection between the exchange induced modifications of the phase diagram (which can be observed e.g. in transport experiments) and the actual spin dynamics.
+A key point of our study concerns the connection between the exchange induced modifications of the phase diagram (which can be observed e.g. in transport experiments) and the anomalous spin-liquid dynamics.
 The spin susceptibility $\chi(\T)$ in the absence of exchange $J=0$ reduces trivially to a pure Curie law in the whole Mott state $U>U_{c2}$, as checked in Fig.~\ref{chi}.

 At finite $J$, Curie behavior is seen only at high temperatures such that $T\gg J$, while departure from the independent local moment picture is observed by a slower logarithmic divergence at zero temperature.
-A crossover scale $T_{sl}$ characterizing the onset of the spin liquid state can be accurately determined from a fit of $\chi(T)$ by the appealing form $ (1/T_{sl})\ln(1+T_{sl}/T)$ which follows the expected high and low temperature regimes (the agreement of this Ansatz with our data is excellent).
-This procedure allows us to extract, for a given value of $J$, the $U$-dependence of the spin-spin correlation scale $T_{sl}$, see Fig.~\ref{Tsl}, obtained for $N=3$ and several $J$ values.
+A crossover scale $T_{sl}$ characterizing the onset of the spin liquid state can be accurately determined from a fit of $\chi(T)$ by the appealing form $ \chi(T)=1/(4T_{sl})\ln(1+T_{sl}/T)$ which follows the expected high and low temperature regimes (the agreement of this Ansatz with our data is excellent, see inset of Fig.~\ref{chi} where scaling is demonstrated).
+This simple Ansatz allows us to extract precisely, for a given value of $J$, the $U$-dependence of the spin-spin correlation scale $T_{sl}$, see Fig.~\ref{Tsl}, obtained for several $J$ values.